-Although the DLPC34xx controller requires an array of power supply voltage pins (for example, VDD, VDDLP12, VDD_PLLM/D, VCC18, VCC_FLSH, and VCC_INTF), if VDDLP12 is tied to the 1.1-V VDD supply (which is assumed to be the typical configuration), then there are no restrictions regarding the relative order of power supply sequencing to avoid damaging the DLPC34xx controller (this remains true for both power-up and power-down scenarios).
-The controller requires no minimum delay time between powering-up and powering-down the individual supplies if the VDDLP12 is tied to the 1.1-V VDD supply.
+Although the DLPC3434 requires an array of power supply voltages, (for example, VDD, VDDLP12, VDD_PLM/D, VCC18, VCC_FLSH, VCC_INTF), since V is tied to the 1.1-V VDD supply, then there are no restrictions regarding the relative order of power supply sequencing to avoid damaging the DLPC3434 (this is true for both power-up and power-down scenarios).
+Similarly, there is no minimum time between powering-up or powering-down the different supplies if VDDLP12 is tied to the 1.1-V VDD supply.